-Members of the National Guard may qualify for 100% tuition benefits and monthly stipends under the Chapter 1606 program.
-Contact your commanding officer.
+Members of the National Guard may qualify for up to 100% tuition benefits and monthly stipends under the Chapter 1606 program, Federal Tuition Assistance Program, and State Tuition Assistance.
+Contact your commanding officer, Financial Aid, or the Business Office for more information.
+Please note that the application and approval need to be done prior to the first day of classes.